 ---Advertisement---

-Under the SCO entry scheme, eligible candidates are those within the age group of 30 to 35 years, with a minimum of 05 years of service in the Army.
-One of the key educational prerequisites is passing the Matric with one year Diploma or above.
-The scheme targets individuals who have served in the ranks and are looking for career advancement through permanent commissioned roles.
+Age : Under the SCO entry scheme, eligible soldiers should be within the age group of 28 to 35 years, with a minimum of 05 years of service in the Army.

-• Vacancies available Per Course – 100 (Per Year)
+• Vacancies available Per Course : 100 (Per Year)

-• Notification published – Notified by MP Directorate / AGs Br through Units in Apr and Jul
+• Notification published : Notified by MP Directorate / AGs Br through Units in Apr and Jul

-• Marital Status – Unmarried / Married
+• Marital Status : Unmarried / Married

 Applicants must also meet the stringent medical standards of the Indian Army, requiring them to be in Medical Category Shape-1, which certifies their fitness for duty.